biggyspender/ts-functional-pipe/README.md

     ) // iterable with values [2, 6]
 ```

-Using `pipeValue`, we can pipe values through a single-use pip.
-If instead, we're looking for a re-useable pipe, we can use `pipe(...unaryFuncs)` or `typedPipe<T>(...unaryFuncs)`... but we'll need to supply type-information, usually in just one place, so that typescript can infer other types successfully:
+Using `pipeValue`, we can pipe values through a single-use pipe.

+If instead, we're looking for a re-useable pipe, we can use `pipe(...unaryFuncs)` or `typedPipe<T>(...unaryFuncs)`... but we'll need to supply type-information, usually in just one place, so that typescript can infer other types successfully.
+We can either use `pipe`

 ```typescript
 const oddNumbersMultipliedByTwoPipe =